October 01, 2024

 Financings

-The third transaction was a new money sale of $2.1 billion of GO bonds.
-The GO sale included $1.5 billion of tax-exempt fixed rate bonds, $300 million of taxable fixed rate bonds, and $300 million of tax-exempt variable rate bonds.
+The first transaction was the TFA FTS 2025 Series C sale that totaled $2.100 billion.
+The sale consisted of $1.500 billion of tax-exempt fixed rate bonds, $300 million of taxable fixed rate bonds, and $300 million of tax-exempt variable rate bonds.
+Net new money proceeds for the transaction were $2.252 billion.

 Bond Issuance